core-wg/transport-indication/draft-ietf-core-transport-indication.md

 The External Authorization Data (EAD) item with name "Proxy CRI", label 24-CPA, is defined for use with messages 1, 2 and 3.

-A client can set this label in uncritical form, followed by a CRI ({{I-D.ietf-core-href}}) that is CBOR-encoded in a byte string as a CBOR sequence.
+A client can set this label in uncritical form, followed by a CRI ({{!I-D.ietf-core-href}}) that is CBOR-encoded in a byte string as a CBOR sequence.
 The transport indicated by the URI is the proxy the client chose from information advertised about the server.

 If a server can not determine its set of legitimate proxies,